Manhattan DA convenes new grand jury in Trump Org. case to weigh potential charges

 One person familiar with the matter said the second grand jury was expected to examine how former president Donald Trump’s company valued its assets.

-That appears to be a separate issue than the one described in indictments from the first grand jury, which has dealt with allegations that Weisselberg and other Trump executives evaded taxes on their pay by systematically hiding some of their compensation from the IRS.
+That appears to be a separate issue from the one described in indictments from the first grand jury, which has dealt with allegations that Weisselberg and other Trump executives evaded taxes on their pay by systematically hiding some of their compensation from the IRS.
 Both Weisselberg and the two companies have pleaded not guilty.

-The second grand jury’s term indicates that it could outlast District Attorney Cyrus R. Vance Jr. (D) — who leaves office at year’s end — and extend into the term of newly elected District Attorney Alvin Bragg (D).
+The second grand jury’s term indicates that it could outlast District Attorney Cyrus R. Vance Jr. (D) — who leaves office at year’s end — and extend into the term of his successor, Alvin Bragg (D).

 Vance declined to comment Thursday.
 Bragg previously declined to talk about the Trump case while campaigning.